openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp_gapi/README.md

 * **FPS**: average rate of video frame processing (frames per second).
 * **Latency**: average time required to process one frame (from reading the frame to displaying the results).
-* Latency for the following pipeline stages:
-  * **Text detection inference** — infering input data (images) and getting a result for text detection model.
-  * **Text detection postprocessing** — preparation inference result for output for text detection model.
-  * **Text recognition inference** — infering input data (images) and getting a result for text recognition model.
-  * **Text recognition postprocessing** — preparation inference result for output for text recognition model.
-  * **Text crop** — crop bounding boxes with text from input image.

 You can use these metrics to measure application-level performance.